 It remains a sellers’ market now which means anyone with a house to sell is reaping big results.
 Not only are homes selling over the asking price but the marketing time needed to get an offer is shorter.

-Unlike the past when the competition was stiff due to many listings, sellers now don’t have to work very hard to convince buyers to pick their homes.
+Unlike in the past when the competition was stiff due to many listings, sellers now don’t have to work very hard to convince buyers to pick their homes.
 However, this doesn’t mean sellers don’t have to prepare their home for sale.

 More demand for bigger homes